testillano/h2agent/demo/README.md

 ## Case of use

 Our use case consists in a corporate office with a series of workplaces that can be assigned to an employee or be empty.
-We will simulate the database having each entry the workplace *ID*, a 5-digit phone extension, the assigned employee name and also an optional root node `developer` to indicate this job role if proceed.
+We will simulate the database having each entry the workplace **id**, a 5-digit **phone** extension, the assigned employee **name** and also an optional root node `developer` to indicate this job role if proceed.

 These are the **specifications**:

 * Serve *GET* requests with URI `office/v2/workplace?id=<id>`, obtaining the information associated to the workplace.
 Additionally, the date/time of the query received will be added to the response (`"time"`: `"<free date format>"`).
-We will configure the following entries:
+We will provision the following entries:

   ```{
   id = id-1